Vonng/pigsty/docs/PGSQL-DB.md

 ## Pgbouncer Database

-Pgbouncer is enabled by default and serve as a connection pool middleware.
+Pgbouncer is enabled by default and serves as a connection pool middleware.

-Pigsty will add all database in [`pg_databases`](PARAM#pg_databases) to pgbouncer database list by default.
+Pigsty will add all databases in [`pg_databases`](PARAM#pg_databases) to the pgbouncer database list by default.
-You can disable pgbouncer proxy for a specific database by setting `pgbouncer: false` in database [definition](#define-database).
+You can disable the pgbouncer proxy for a specific database by setting `pgbouncer: false` in the database [definition](#define-database).

 The database is listed in `/etc/pgbouncer/database.txt`, with extra database-level parameters such as: